Rename Operation

 Role and/or responsibility diffusion

-The operation does something, but the effects of the operation execution are not clear.
+The operation is doing something, but the effects of the operation execution are not clear.
 For instance, it is not specified whether it reads and/or writes provider-side data and application state.
 The domain model abstractions/concepts that it works with remain fuzzy.
 Precision might be harmed and ambiguities introduced.

-1. Rename the operation in the abstract API contract and any technical API Description (for instance, its OpenAPI specification).
+1. Rename the operation in the abstract API contract and any technical API Description (for instance, its OpenAPI description).

-3. Adjust the test cases and run them (to achieve/stay with a “green build”).
+3. Adjust the test cases and run them (to keep the builds “green”).

 4. Update all supporting documentation such as API reference and guides, examples, and tutorials.
 Check and update security rules if necessary.